rschristopher/ischristtrue.com/src/ancient-views/index.md

 Ancient worldviews understood that man was nothing to the gods but at most idle amusement, like a child playing with ants.

 The second innovation was a monotheistic God, transcendent to creation and yet loves us and is knowable to us thru revelation.
-Those "gods" we worshipped turned out to be fallen spirits.
+Those other "gods" we worshipped turned out to be fallen spirits.
-And explicit in this worldview was universal human rights and dignity (which propagated to the entire world through Christianity).
+And explicit in Judaism is universal human rights and dignity (which propagated to the entire world through Christianity).
 This is why Israel was to be a nation of priests, intended as a model for the rest of the world, a model of liberation from the "gods" who held dominion over us.

 These innovations led to the spread throughout the world through Christianity, giving us a calendar system (that we take for granted), knowable objective truth, and a universal morality which includes human rights and dignity.